brianhoangnhatnguyen/web_development/README.md

 * Ordered List Tag - makes an ordered list.
 There are 5 types of ordered lists.
 "1", "A", "a", "I", and "i".
 You can give it a type using *type="".*  (ol /ol) or (ol type="" /ol)

 * Unordered List Tag - makes an unordered list.
 The unordered list styles I know are circle and square.
-There are a shit ton of other unordered list styles though.
+There are a ton of other unordered list styles though.
 You can give it a style using *style="list-style-type: ;".* (ul /ul) or (ul style="list-style-type: ;" /ul)

 * List Tag - used with the ordered or unordered list tag to make a list item. (li /li)